latex3/unicode-math/README.md

 [LPPL]: http://www.latex-project.org/lppl/

-This work is author-maintained and consists of the files listed in `MANIFEST.md`.
+This work is maintained by Will Robertson and consists of the files listed in `MANIFEST.md`.